-In order to bring a clear understanding of yoga and skeletal system, it is crucial to know the harmful side effects of digital age on our overall bone health.
+In order to bring a clear understanding of yoga and skeletal system, it is crucial to know the harmful side effects of the digital age on our overall bone health.

-When we switch from a physical mode of working to the digital mode, our body responds differently.
+When we switch from a physical model of working to the digital mode, our body responds differently.
 Ignoring our body stress signals may emerge in the form of a disease and distress.
 Peeping into a fraction of my life story will explain the things more clearly.

 Being Ambitious and Competent

 I am a happy and satisfied human being normally.
 You may ask how come?
 Are you very smart and competent?
 Or you have all your ambitions fulfilled and wishes granted?
 My reply is a firm NO.